zaksabeast/PokemonRNGGuides/guides/Tools and Emulators/Using IPS Patches with Luma and Citra.md

 ## Using IPS files with Citra

-1. Right click on your game in Citra
+1. Right click your game in Citra
-2. Open the update directory
-3. Make a new folder called `_your .app file_.exefsdir`
-   - For example, Ultra Moon's update would be `00000001.app.exefsdir`
+2. Select "Open Mods Location" to open the mods folder
-4. Put the `code.ips` in the new folder
+3. Copy your `code.ips` into the mods folder

 ## Merging patches with IPSPatcher.js